-A visa is not required for entry into Israel as a tourist.
+You don't need a visa to enter Israel as a tourist.
 On entry, visitors are granted leave to enter for a period of up to 3 months.
-Visitors entering via Ben Gurion airport are given an entry card instead of an entry stamp in their passport.
+As you are entering via Ben Gurion airport, you will be given an entry card instead of an entry stamp in your passport.
 While this practice is in place at other ports of entry, there have been instances where passports have been stamped for entry purposes.
 You should keep your entry card with your passport until you leave.
-Your passport must be valid for at least 6 months from the date of entry into Israel.
-Visa requirements are subject to change and obtaining a visa is the responsibility of the traveller and not Mercury Holidays.
-We recommend you check with your destination's tourist board or embassy prior to departure for the most up to date guidelines regarding visas and passport validity.
+Further advice should be sought from the applicable tourist authority for other nationalities and for general queries.
+We strongly advise you check your destinations' Tourist Board or Embassy for the most up-to-date guidelines regarding passport validity.

 We strongly recommend that you and all members of your party are suitably insured as soon as you book your holiday.
 It is a condition of booking that you must have suitable travel insurance.
 It is important that you purchase travel insurance that suitably covers your participation in whatever activities you may undertake at the time that you make your booking.
 To assist you with this, we have arranged travel insurance in partnership with Holiday Extras.
 To arrange your travel insurance with Holiday Extras, please call 0800 781 4237 and quote 'WK830' for preferential rates.
 Please ensure you provide us with the name of your insurer, policy number and their 24 hour emergency contact number as soon as possible.
 Mercury Holidays will not be liable for any costs incurred by you due to your failure to take out suitable travel insurance from the date of booking.